This article has links to products and services we love, which we may make commission from.

 A popular hike is a walk to Tobermory Lighthouse from Main Street.

-The hike covers the distance 9.25km / 5.75 miles and takes around 5-6.5 hours starting at Dhiseig.
+The hike starts at Dhiseig and covers 9.25km / 5.75 miles and takes 5-6.5 hours to complete.

 21. Take a Ride on the Isle of Mull Ferry To Ardnamurchan

-Ardnamurchan, a hard word to say, an even harder place to leave!
+Ardnamurchan is a hard word to say, an even harder place to leave!

 See CalMac’s website for the most up-to-date details and times.

-Kilchoan is the closest entry point to the famous Ardnamurchan Lighthouse and Sanna Bay beach.
+Kilchoan is the closest entry point to the famous Ardnamurchan Lighthouse and Sanna Bay Beach.

 You will need transport to get to both.